We Are the Champions: Music video

 The video for "We Are the Champions" was filmed at a special video shoot with fan club members at the New London Theatre on 6 October 1977 and was directed by Derek Burbridge.
 Mercury performs in a trademark Harlequin outfit – a half black, half white version – in front of an enthusiastic crowd who wave Queen scarves in a manner similar to English football fans.
 An alternate version which starts in monochrome before blasting into colour as the drums and guitars kick in was broadcast on the BBC's Top of the Pops 2 and comprises alternate footage shot on the same day.

 Legacy

-"In some ways the definitive Queen song, from its balladic verses to its anthemic chorus, "Champions" has an eternal lock on sports stadium playlists."
+In some ways the definitive Queen song, from its balladic verses to its anthemic chorus, "Champions" has an eternal lock on sports stadium playlists.

 — —Gary Graff for Billboard magazine, January 2018.

-The first sports team known to celebrate a world championship victory with Queen’s “We Are the Champions” was Team Canada’s 1978 World Field Lacrosse Championship team, which won the title in Stockport, England.
+The first sports team known to celebrate a world championship victory with Queen's "We Are the Champions" was Team Canada's 1978 World Field Lacrosse Championship team, which won the title in Stockport, England.
+The song has since become an enduring global anthem for sports victories.

-Here’s why that’s significant: